crsl4/julia-workshop/readme.md

 This repository contains the notes of the Julia workshop taught at the xxx.

-The folder `2day-workshop` contains the notes of the Julia workshop taught at CIMAT in October 26-27, 2020.

 ## In preparation for the course
 - Read the syllabus below and checkout the resources in the "In preparation" column
 - [Download](https://julialang.org/) julia in your computer